sabrina-reckinger/BaSP-A2022-Etapa1/README.md

 + Week 3: CSS
 + Week 4: Responsive with CSS
 + Week 5: Correct CSS and do JS exercises
-+ Week 6: Login page
++ Week 6: Login and SignUp pages
++ Week 7: Add fetch and promises tp Login and SignUp pages
 ```

 ### **Week: 1**

 >This week we did the estructure of the proyect with FIGMA.
 We worked in subteams to do the differnts sections.
 In my case, i worked at the admins section.
 >+ You can see the FIGMA file here: https://www.figma.com/file/nNTIPd7HwRNBoqBnlLO4Vl/UI-kit-RR-(BaSP)-B?node-id=37%3A19

 ---------------------------------------